dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 ### Caveats

 While I believe these methods would be a useful part of a pollster's arsenal for future elections, I do acknowledge some caveats.
-These models are made very much in hindsight, and given that we have only one event - the 2016 election - to draw from, there is a real risk of overfitting.
-It's possible these models only worked because of the unique circumstances of this election year: Congress was overwhelmingly under Republican control, and the Republican nominee was a uniquely polarising figure who, throughout the course of his campaign, lost of the endorsement of many Republican members of Congress.
-What's more, they present a simplified version of the electoral college that ignores Nebraska's and Maine's district-based systems, and they make assumptions about members of Congress that may not always hold true.
-I also recognise that some of the tiebreaker methods are rather arbitrary, and that presenting a model that just happens to fit ground truth data after the fact is, in a way, cheating.
+Given that we have only one event - the 2016 election - to draw from, there is a real risk of overfitting in these results.
+All I've shown is that for the 2016 election, there is a correlation between presidential endorsements by members of Congress and the popular vote in each state, which is slightly stronger than that between their party affiliation and the popular vote.
+It's possible that is only true because of the unique circumstances of this election year: Congress was overwhelmingly under Republican control, and the Republican nominee was a uniquely polarising figure who, throughout the course of his campaign, lost the endorsement of many Republican members of Congress.
+It would be interesting to apply these models to previous elections to see how they hold up, but unfortunately historical data is more challenging to obtain, especially pre-2008.

+It's also unclear why, exactly, this correlation exists.
+Do members of Congress make their decisions based on who they think their electorate would support?
+Do voters change their mind based on who their representatives support?
+Is there something else -- something geographical, or cultural -- that just happens to align these two populations most of the time?
+Is it some combination of all three?
+On this, I can only speculate.

 Still, the fact that even the most basic endorsement-based models did decent job of predicting the election speaks to the importance of endorsements.
 I